-Table CC-3 Site Design Addressing Streets Supporting Streets the parking landscaping and scre The following Development Standards ar er Screening and Landscaping - permits ening standards as multiple options e adjustable: to 20 spaces permitted on an Addressing Addressing Street SV osed 15 passenger vehicle parking stalls show W Day Road frontage are fewer than the all king location and design are addressed bel owance for up to 20 spaces in this area.
-Parking Location and Extent Limited to one double-loaded bay of parking, 16 spaces, maximum, designated for short-term (1 hour or less), visitor, and disabled parking only between right-of-way of Addressing Street and building.
-Parking is permitted between right-of-way of Supporting Street and building. site's 41 proposed parking, which is no ng area north of the building along the SW arking spaces.
-The applicant desires to use of allowed by this standard.
-A waiver requested waiver, the project complies.
+Table CC-3 Site Design Addressing Streets Supporting Streets Parking Location and Extent Limited to one double-loaded bay of parking, 16 spaces, maximum, designated for short-term (1 hour or less), visitor, and disabled parking only between right-of-way of Addressing Street and building.
+Parking is permitted between right-of- way of Supporting Street and building. site's 41 proposed parking, which is no ng area north of the building along the SW arking spaces.
+The applicant desires to use t allowed by this standard.
+A waiver reque e requested waiver, the project complies.
 Se nine (9) of these spaces for employee est addresses this aspect of the proposal.
 Parking Setback 20 feet minimum from the right-of-way of an Addressing Street.
-15 feet minimum from the right-of-way of a Supporting Street. of the drive aisle in the north parking, betw back 20 feet from the right-of-way line as r - Parking Lot Sidewalks Where off-street parking areas are designed for motor vehicles to overhang beyond curbs, sidewalks adjacent to the curbs shall be increased to a minimum of seven (7) feet in depth.
-Where off-street parking areas are designed for motor vehicles to overhang beyond curbs, planted areas adjacent to the curbs shall be increased to a minimum of nine (9) feet in depth. valk along the front of the building on the seeds the minimum required depth of sever Parking Perimeter Screening and Landscaping Screen parking area from view from Addressing Streets and Supporting Streets by means of one or more of the following: a.
-General Landscape Standard, Section 4.176 (.02) C.
+15 feet minimum from the right-of-way of a Supporting Street.
+Response: The edge of the drive aisle in the north parking, between the building and Addressing Street SW Day Road, is set back 20 feet from the right-of-way line as required.
+Parking Lot Sidewalks Where off-street parking areas are designed for motor vehicles to overhang beyond curbs, sidewalks adjacent to the curbs shall be increased to a minimum of seven (7) feet in depth.
+Where off-street parking areas are designed for motor vehicles to overhang beyond curbs, planted areas adjacent to the curbs shall be increased to a minimum of nine (9) feet in depth. • valk along the front of the building on the seeds the minimum required depth of sever Parking Perimeter Screening and Landscaping Screen parking area from view from Addressing Streets and Supporting Streets by means of one or more of the following: a.
+General Landscape Standard, Section 4.176 (.02) C. b.
+Low Berm Standard, Section 4.176 (.02) E., except within 50 feet of a perpendicular Supporting Street or Through Connection as measured from the centerline.
+Response: The proposed project includes landscape plantings to the General Landscape standard to screen the north parking area from view from Addressing Street SW Day Road.
+Staff notes that, due to the change in grade in this area, the parking will be below the elevation of the road and generally not visible except at the driveway entrance.
+The criteria have been addressed under Findings B74-B79 and C32-44.
+Off-Street Loading Berth One loading berth is permitted on the front façade of a building facing an No limitation.
+Shall meet minimum standards in Section 4.155(.05).